adikulkarni0/pxdocs/content/shared/portworx-install-with-kubernetes-cluster-pair.md

 ### Apply the ClusterPair spec on the source cluster

-A typical ClusterPair spec should like the following once you have followed the previous steps
+A typical ClusterPair spec should look like the following example once you have followed the previous steps

 ```text
 apiVersion: stork.libopenstorage.org/v1alpha1